Mastro šŸ‘Øā€šŸ³ Docs

 Search results

-Running a server means that the HTML is generated on every request by the server, instead of beforehand as when you generate a static site.
+When generating a static site, the whole website is generated upfront.
+On the other hand, when on-demand rendering (which some people also call server-side-rendering or SSR), the HTML is generated anew on every request by the server.
 This comes at the cost of running a server, but enables you to send different pages to different users.
 When paired with a database like PostgreSQL (and perhaps a query builder like Kysely), Mastro can even serve as a full-stack framework.

 Different ways to run Mastro